mjal/maxime.lalis.se/content/posts/signal-is-no-silver-bullet.md

 <!-- encryption -->

-Privacy matter.
+Privacy matters.
 To have privacy on the internet, we usually rely on encryption.
-Signal is one of the best tool out there for end-to-end encrypted communication.
+Signal is one of the best tools out there for end-to-end encrypted communication.
 Yet encryption is not always enough.
 We also need to take good care of metadata.